NCAR/wrf_hydro_nwm_public/trunk/NDHMS/Routing/Reservoirs/Persistence_Level_Pool_Hybrid_Module_README.md

 * ```reservoir_observation_update_time_interval_seconds``` is an integer parameter that determines how often the reservoirs will look for a new timeslice observation, and '86400', the number of seconds in a day, would be a typical value and is the default.
-If the model is set to run any type of forecast, then the 'reservoir_observation_update_time_interval_seconds' parameter will automatically be set to 1,000,000,000 seconds in order to prevent the module from reading any new timeslice observations after the first timestep.
+If the model is set to run any type of forecast, then this parameter will automatically be set to 1,000,000,000 seconds in order to prevent the module from reading any new timeslice observations after the first timestep.